- Number of days: 1

 What will you learn on this course?

-This one day classroom based course teaches you the theory of how to use this powerful Automated Mass Spectral Deconvolution and Identification System software to process your GC-MS data through presentations and demonstrations by the course instructor.
+This one day, classroom-based course teaches you the theory of deconvolution, how to use and optimise it to find co-eluting peaks and peaks below the baseline in your GC-MS data, through presentations and demonstrations using deconvolution software by the course instructor.

 - You will learn about analytical resolution in mass spectrometry

-- You will learn how deconvolution works with the AMDIS software
+- You will learn how deconvolution works and have demonstrations using deconvolution software

-- You will learn of the benefits of using AMDIS software for processing GC-MS data
+- You will learn the benefits of using deconvolution for processing GC-MS data

 Who is this course for?

-If you need to understand how deconvolution works with the AMDIS software, then come along and learn from this course.
-This course is for someone who has fundamental knowledge of GC-MS.
+If you need to understand how deconvolution works and how it will benefit your GC-MS data analysis, then come along and learn from this course.
+This course is for someone who has some knowledge of GC-MS.

 Feedback from previous attendees